Advarium/weatherdash/README.md

 Clone this repo, then set `PROXY_BASE` at the top of `natural_events.js` to your own worker URL.
 This github pages site is using a free worker, so too many requests will likely reach the 100k invocation limit.
-Leave it empty to disable the relay (those four sources will then fail to load).
+Leave it empty to disable the relay (those three sources will then fail to load).

 ## Data sources and attribution